yqsongGitHub/RENC/README.md

-16th | gene | the specific symbol or identifier associated with the candidate gene 17th | ID | the transcript ID or identifier associated with the candidate gene 18th | rank_enhancer | the rank of the enhancers in the duplication hotspot delivered to the candidate gene 19th | enhancer | genomic coordinate of the enhancer
+16th | gene | the specific symbol or identifier associated with the candidate gene 17th | ID | the transcript ID or identifier associated with the candidate gene 18th | rank_enhancer | the rank of the enhancers in the duplication hotspot delivered to the candidate gene 19th | enhancer | genomic coordinates of the linked enhancers

-### Routine analysis 2: Get the target gene from input genomic coordinate of the duplicated enhancer.
+### Routine analysis 2: Get the target genes from input genomic coordinates of specific duplication hotspots.

 If using multiple regions as input, please separate them with a semicolon (;).
 If no results are found, return a placeholder (.).